StenlyTU/LFCS-official/stuff/StorageManagement.md

     * Default mount options are used
     * 0 0 -> Dump (bkp) and fsck.
       * First 0 means no backup required
       * Second 0 means no fsck required in case of not correct umount.
-To enable fsck insert 2 because number indicate the check order, and 1 is given to operating system disk and two do data disks
+To enable fsck insert 2 because number indicate the check order, and 1 is given to operating system disk and two do data disks.

-* `mount` -> Shows mounted volumes
+* `mount` -> Shows mounted volumes.

-* `mount -a` -> Reloads /etc/fstab
+* `mount -a` -> Reloads /etc/fstab.

 * `mount -t type  -o options device dir`

-  * It mounts a *device* formatted with file system *type* on directory *dir* using a list of options
+  * It mounts a *device* formatted with file system *type* on directory *dir* using a list of options.

-  * options can be:
+  * Mount options can be found in `man mount`.
+There are general options for all FS and specific to FS.
+List of general mount options:
     * async -> I/O asincrono
     * auto -> Can be mounted using mount -a
-    * default ->Equal to this list of options: async,auto,dev,exec,nouser,rw,suid
+    * default -> Equal to this list of options: async,auto,dev,exec,nouser,rw,suid
     * loop -> To mount an ISO image
     * noexec -> no exec
     * nouser -> A user cannot mount this volume